 Myeloid leukemias are derived from bone marrow progenitor cells.
-These cells normally develop into to granulocytes, erythrocytes, and megakaryocytes.
+These cells normally develop into granulocytes, erythrocytes, and megakaryocytes.

 Acute myeloid leukemia (AML) is the most common form of acute leukemia in adults, accounting for about 80% of all cases.
-The median age at diagnosis is 65.
+The median age at diagnosis is 65 years.
 Patients usually present with signs and symptoms related to pancytopenia, such as fatigue, increased risk for infections, and bleeding complications.

+CML can have several stages in its clinical course: a chronic stage, an accelerated stage, and a blast crisis.
 Clinical symptoms of CML are generally nonspecific.
 Common presentations include fatigue, weight loss, left upper quadrant pain with splenomegaly, and abnormal bleeding.
 Anemia, leukocytosis, and thrombocytosis may also be found.
-Many patients with chronic leukemia remain asymptomatic, with discovery of the disease occurring during routine blood tests.
+Many patients with chronic leukemia are asymptomatic and are diagnosed during routine blood tests.

 Bone pain and lymphadenopathy are common findings on presentation of ALL.
 A mediastinal mass may also be present.
 Blood abnormalities may include anemia, thrombocytopenia, and the presence of lymphoblasts on peripheral smear.

 Chronic lymphoid leukemia (CLL) is a malignancy of mature B cells.
 It is the most common adult leukemia, with more than 80% of cases occurring in patients over the age of 60.
 Worldwide incidence is highly variable; North America has the highest rate, while CLL is rare in Southeast Asia.

 Most patients are asymptomatic upon presentation with CLL and are found to have the disease due to elevated lymphocyte counts on laboratory tests.
 Sometimes patients are found to have lymphadenopathy, splenomegaly, and/or hepatomegaly.